 A: It's possible, but it won't be easy, and it won't come cheap.

 If your score settled into the low-to-mid 600s after you [...]

 What's better: zero percent APR for one year, or 6 percent for 3 years?

 If you're using credit cards strategically, as part of a comprehensive personal finance plan, your ultimate APR shouldn't make any difference.
-Even with median "go-to" rates around 15 percent, you'll save the most money with a zero percent credit card -- if you qualify for one.
+Even with median "go-to" rates around 15 percent, you'll save the most money with 0 APR credit cards -- if you qualify for one.

-Here's where our credit card calculators can really help you [...]
+Here's where our credit card calculators can really help you find [...]

 I have eight credit cards with a total amount of $13,000.
 I pay only minimum payments.
 How can I make only one payment each month?